Oerlikon (Zurich): Transportation

 Zürich Oerlikon railway station is, as an important junction of the Zürich S-Bahn network, a bottleneck for public traffic.
 Oerlikon is a nodal point where the lines S2, S5, S6, S7, S8, S14 and S16 of the Zürich S-Bahn, the Stadtbahn Glattal and Zürich trams in the Glatt Valley interconnect.
 Train connections to Oerlikon from Zürich Hauptbahnhof are very frequent, and the ride takes only about six minutes.
 The Zürich Oerlikon railway station has been expanded and modernized by December 2015.
 This was one of the key deliverables in the Zürich Cross-City Link Project, one of the biggest constructions on the Swiss railway systems in order to significantly increase its S-bahn service capacity for the anticipated increase in demand for public transportation.

 Education

 Schule Im Birch is located in Neu-Oerlikon.

 Schulhaus Kügelliloo is located in Oerlikon.

 Kantonsschule Zürich Nord, an upper secondary school, is located in Oerlikon.
 It was formed by the merger of Kantonsschule Zürich Birch and Kantonsschule Oerlikon, and opened in 2012.
 The school is one of the biggest grammar schools in Switzerland.

+The University of Zurich maintains one of its three main campuses in Oerlikon, occupying buildings on Affolternstrasse, Andreasstrasse, and Binzmühlestrasse north of the railway station.
+Institutes based there include psychology, political science, informatics, sociology, banking and finance, and communication and media research.